Sometich/Code_Sharing_Platform/README.md

   {
     "code": "CODE SNIPPET 10",
     "date": "THE DATE IT WAS POSTED",
-    "time": 0, // Time left to view the snippet (0 - unlimited) (guarenteed to be 0)
-    "views": 0 // Number of views left for the snippet (0 - unlimited) (guarenteed to be 0) },
+    "time": 0, // Time left to view the snippet (guarenteed to be 0) "views": 0 // Number of views left for the snippet (guarenteed to be 0) },
   ...
   {
     "code": "CODE SNIPPET 1",
     "date": "THE DATE IT WAS POSTED",
-    "time": 0, // Time left to view the snippet (0 - unlimited) (guarenteed to be 0)
-    "views": 0 // Number of views left for the snippet (0 - unlimited) (guarenteed to be 0) }
+    "time": 0, // Time left to view the snippet (guarenteed to be 0) "views": 0 // Number of views left for the snippet (guarenteed to be 0) }
 ]
 ```